-Cast iron may seem like an expensive option, but a dish that’ll last for decades is an investment worth making.
+Cast iron may seem like an expensive option, but a dish that will last for decades is an investment worth making.
 As for other materials, we found non-stick metal or ceramic casseroles offered unique points and were more budget-friendly.
+Read on for our expert testers' recommendations.

 MasterClass 4-litre cast-aluminium casserole dish